CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (l) If the application is denied, the applicant shall be provided an opportunity to request a hearing for reconsideration pursuant to Mhp 208.16 on the deficiency issues identified by the board.

-(m) Any such request for a hearing shall be submitted to the board within 30 days from the date of the board’s notification of denial, failing which the denial shall be deemed final.
+(m) Any such request for a hearing shall be submitted to the board within 30 days from the date of the board’s notification of denial or return from active military duty, failing which the denial shall be deemed final.

 (1) To approve a new supervisor for the candidate, which shall be granted so long as the new proposed supervisor qualifies under the provision of this rule;